Medically reviewed by Drugs.com. Last updated on Dec 8, 2020.

 - Loss of consciousness

-Truncus arteriosus occurs during fetal growth when your baby's heart is developing and is, therefore, present at birth (congenital).
+Truncus arteriosus occurs when your baby's heart is developing in the womb, and is, therefore, present at birth (congenital).
 In most cases the cause is unknown.

 Your heart has four pumping chambers that circulate your blood.
 The "doors" of the chambers (valves) control the flow of blood, opening and closing to ensure that blood flows in a single direction.

 - The right atrium, the upper right chamber, receives oxygen-poor blood from your body and delivers it into the right ventricle.